 Alsace is unusual for a French wine region, not least because its labelling laws stipulate that producers must specify the grape variety used on the label.
+Alsace is famed for being the birthplace of biodynamic viticulture in France and has the country's highest proportion of biodynamic producers.

 Production is focussed on Riesling, Gewürztraminer, Pinot Gris and Muscat made in dry and sweet styles.
 These differ stylistically from German regions further up the Rhine in that the wines are typically fermented in large old oak foudres at ambient temperatures to give a fuller-bodied wine.